Amsterdam in December is a truly magical time of year. Here are 8 of my favorite things to do as a local!

 Word of Caution: If you are biking or with small children, be mindful of fireworks everywhere, even in your biking/walking path.

-Welcome Sinterklaas to Amsterdam
+Welcome Sinterklaas to Amsterdam in December

 The Dutch celebrate their very own version of Santa Claus on December 6th when Sinterklaas “arrives from Spain” to Netherlands in a steamboat.
 Once he disembarks, he parades through the streets while children sing traditional Sinterklaas songs.